derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 I successfully was able to translate the coordinate system and can draw the box2D world.
 This was done by multiplying by the y-component by -1 and then translating it by the screen height.
 Also, I have drawn all the walkers and can have them fall onto a ground body.
 The distance joint works correctly and keeps the nodes the same distance from each other.

+## Home Stretch

+#### Progress

+Walkers can walk!
+Added prismatic joint to anchor nodes and enable motor to push and pull joints.
+Need to implement genetic algorithm now to tweak parameters.

 ## To Do
 - [x] Create Box2D world in world object
 - [x] Create nodes for walker